Tooelite/crf-file-size-estimator/README.md

 ## 🚀 Getting Started

-Simply open the HTML file in your browser:
+Download the HTML-file from the repository or simply open the HTML file in your browser using this link:

 👉 [Open CRF File Size Estimator](https://tooelite.github.io/crf-file-size-estimator/crf_file_size_estimator_v1.0.html)